Science: Early history

 The ancient Mesopotamians used knowledge about the properties of various natural chemicals for manufacturing pottery, faience, glass, soap, metals, lime plaster, and waterproofing.
-They studied animal physiology, anatomy, behavior, and astrology for divinatory purposes.
+They studied animal physiology, anatomy, behaviour, and astrology for divinatory purposes.
 The Mesopotamians had an intense interest in medicine and the earliest medical prescriptions appeared in Sumerian during the Third Dynasty of Ur.
-They seem to study scientific subjects which have practical or religious applications and have little interest of satisfying curiosity.
+They seem to have studied scientific subjects which had practical or religious applications and had little interest in satisfying curiosity.